-It takes around 10-15 years to grow a bonsai tree, depending on a huge amount of different conditions and variables.
-After growing for about 4 years from seed, you’ll have a bonsai that can be styled and wired.
-Let’s find out more…
+It takes around 10-15 years to grow a bonsai tree.
+This can vary depending on different conditions and variables, such as the type of bonsai tree or where it’s being grown.
+It takes around 4 years from seed until you have a bonsai tree that can be wired and you can start to style.

-Bonsai Trees Grow As Fast As Normal Trees
+Bonsai Trees Grow as Fast as Normal Trees

--Nutrients.
+3. Nutrients.
 Having access to high quality nutrients can decrease the time it takes for the bonsai tree to grow.
 This can be achieved by fertilizing consistently through the growing season with balanced bonsai feed.
 Using a lower nitrogen feed in winter is advised.

--Pruning/Disease Control.
+4. Pruning/Disease Control.
 This is one of the main reasons in which a bonsai tree can grow faster than a full size tree.
 Bonsai trees are constantly pruned and checked for diseases, pests and root rot, which means the tree can stay in really good health, encouraging growth.

--Being In The Right Environment.
+5. Being In The Right Environment.
 Accidentally growing a bonsai tree in the wrong conditions is going to either dramatically slow down growth or even kill the tree.
 The best way to know where to grow your bonsai is to match the conditions the species thrives in, in nature.
 This is going to give the tree the best chance of strong growth.

 With that being said, I wouldn’t bother growing a species just because it may be faster to grow, I would advise picking a species of bonsai you really like, as either way it’s going to take a long time to grow.
 Without a doubt the fastest growing bonsai tree is going to be the tree you can provide the best care and environment for.
 If you’re trying to grow a tropical bonsai outdoors in a cold climate, it’s either going to die or not grow fast at all as its basic needs are not being met.